phdhdev/manuscript-metadata/README.md

-# For Copywriters: Installing the Cell Metadata Manager
+# For Copywriters: Installing the Metadata Manager

 ## What This Add-in Does